ctx/ws-session/README.md

 * xprop
 * xdotool (for many apps)
 * wmctrl (for most wms)
+* jq (for i3)
-* bash (and coreutils, awk, sed, ps, find, etc.)
+* bash
+* one of the supported window manager
-* some of the supported programs
+* some of the supported applications

 #### Installation

 ##### Archlinux
-There is the aur package ws-session-git
+There is a package in the aur: ws-session-git
 ##### Other
-* Get the code and export S_LIB_HOME=/path/to/code in your xinitrc or autostart.
+* Get the code and use `export S_LIB_HOME=/path/to/code` in your xinitrc or autostart.

 #### Configuration
 * Create a folder for your saved sessions e.g. $HOME/.local/ws-session
 * Read, install and adjust ws-session.rc.
-* Create symliks for all the apps you want to use: Link ws-app to your $PATH e.g: ln -s /usr/bin/ws-app $HOME/bin/vim
+* Create symliks for all the applications you want to use: Link ws-app to your
+  $PATH e.g:
+  `ln -s /usr/bin/ws-app $HOME/bin/vim`
+* You can configure your shell to use dedicated histfiles.
+* Create aliases for commands you want to be able to restore:
+  `alias htop='ws-cmd htop'`
-* For seamless integration in to your windowmanager, you can:
+* For seamless integration with your windowmanager, you can:
   * Bind a key to 'ws-session menu' to create new workspaces.
   * Bind a key to 'ws-session close' to close a workspace.
-  * Configure reboot, poweroff, quit or other actions which you want to run after closing all sessions (eg. ws-session all poweroff).
+  * Configure reboot, poweroff, quit or other actions which you want to run after closing all sessions (eg. `ws-session all poweroff`) and add them to your power menu.
-* You can also configure your shell to use dedicated histfiles and add some aliases for cli applications.

 https://github.com/ctx/ws-session/wiki/Installation-and-Configuration